 A proposal for a new work item can be initiated by a JTC 1 National Body, an SC, or a Category A Liaison.
 A standard format exists for a new work item proposal (NP).
 An NP is circulated for a three-month letter ballot at the JTC 1 level or, if initiated by a Subcommittee, a letter ballot at the Subcommittee level and a simultaneous comment period at the JTC 1 level.
 If approved, the NP is added to the JTC 1 program of work and assigned to an SC for development.

 Working Drafts are texts being developed for an International Standard (IS), an amendment to an International Standard, a Technical Specification (TS) or a Technical Report (TR).
-When the work reaches a state of maturity as determined by the SC), it is registered as a Committee Draft (CD), a Proposed Draft Amendment (PDAM), or a Proposed Draft Technical Report (PDTR).
+When the work reaches a state of maturity as determined by the SC), it is registered as a Committee Draft (CD), a Proposed Draft Amendment (PDAM), a Proposed Draft Technical Report (PDTR) or a Proposed Draft Technical Specification (PDTS).
 It is circulated for letter ballot at the SC level.
 The ballot period is normally three months but can be extended up to six months.

 The results of the ballot, including all comments, are distributed by the SC secretariat in a Summary of Voting document.
 All comments must be addressed.
 If the comments are straightforward, they may be addressed by the editor.
 In more complex situations, an editing meeting is held to resolve the comments.
 The editor then prepares the text and a Disposition of Comments report and forwards these to the SC secretariat.
 If the changes are substantive, a second CD, PDAM, or PDTR ballot is required.
 The same procedure described above is used for the ballot and to handle the ballot results.